western/http-here/README.md

 ## If you switch delete mode on --delete-enable

-App change main list view to table.
+App will change main list view to table.

-Display width more than 992, less than and mobile window:
+Below you see display width more than 992 pix (1), less than (2) and mobile window (3):

 <p align="center">
   <img src="https://github.com/western/http-here/blob/dev/doc/width_screen_compare2.png?raw=true"  >